mecid/mecid.github.io/_posts/2021-12-21-sf-symbols-in-swiftui.md

 }
 ```

-SwiftUI allows us to set the foreground styles for different layers inside the SF Symbol by using the *foregroundStyle* view modifier with multiple levels.
+SwiftUI allows us to set the foreground styles for different layers inside the SF Symbol in *palette* mode by using the *foregroundStyle* view modifier with multiple levels.

 ```swift
 struct ContentView: View {